3ahmnm-htlsbg/inclass-Exercises-pm-HATZ/README.md

 - Getting a better use for Git, GitHub and Unity under pressure
 - Making a project on my own
 - refreshing my knowledge with Git, GitHub and Unity
+- Learning how to Create Debug Messages with Integers and Strings

 Copyright by HATZ